DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/intercept-http-requests.md

     // Here you can use 3rd party modules to
     // unpack the archive, parse CSV and check the data.
-    // Or you can just manually verify the file.
+    // Or you can just verify the file manually.
 });
 ```